benjammo/prework-study-guide/README.md

 ## License

-Please refer to the license in the repo
+Please refer to the license in the repo.

 ## Thank you!
 ---